It all starts with you.

 2. Do you believe that you deserve to care for yourself before you take care of others?

 This is a big one.
 It seems logical enough to say you’ll prioritize your self-care.
 You probably know it’s important.
 So, why haven’t you done it?
 What’s stopped you in the past?

 It may come down to your beliefs.
 Many people find it hard to prioritize themselves.
 They think it’s “selfish.”
 They don’t give themselves permission to do it.

 Flight attendants tell us to put our oxygen mask on first, before we help others with theirs.
 This seems obvious – if you run out of oxygen, you’re no good to anyone.
 It’s no different when it comes to your self-care.
 If you neglect yourself, you’re not able to effectively help any of the people you care about.

 In order to follow through on your self-care, you must believe you are important enough and worthy enough to receive it.
 You must recognize that this helps not only you, but everyone else in your life.

-3. How will you prioritize yourself in 2021, so you can unleash your leadership potential?
+3. How will you prioritize yourself, so you can unleash your leadership potential?

 What will provide you with the oxygen you need?
 What self-care practices will support you in showing up more fully for others?

 Perhaps it’s an exercise program, more consistent sleep, drinking more water, taking more breaks, or daily meditation.
 The options are limitless.
 What’s one new practice or routine that will move the needle most for you right now?
 What feels like the most important first step in reclaiming your self-care?